 Just Finance Foundation established as a charity with Archbishop of Canterbury as President.

-Board of trustees appointed with Sir Douglas Flint, Group Chairman of HSBC announced as Chair.
+Board of trustees appointed with Sir Douglas Flint, former Group Chairman of HSBC, announced as Chair.